 A Basecamp is a private, secure space online where people working together can organize and discuss everything they need to get a project done.
 Tasks, discussions, deadlines, and files – everything considered.

 Blossom offers agile project management, specifically designed for remote teams and distributed companies.

-An integrated and collaborative web-based platform to address the real-world complexities of managing projects across organizations and functions; planning, delegation, collaboration, tracking and reporting with great agility and user-friendliness.
+An integrated and collaborative web-based platform to address the real-world complexities of managing projects across organisations and functions; planning, delegation, collaboration, tracking and reporting with great agility and user-friendliness.

 Duet is a project management app for freelancers and small businesses.
 This integrated project management and invoicing tool is simple to setup and easy to use.

 Meistertask allows you to create a project, add as many team members as you want, assign tasks and follow each other’s progress.
 All for free.

 Elegantly designed and feature-rich, ProofHub is project management software that helps teams to plan, collaborate, organize and deliver projects.

 Task world touts themselves as “empowers your team to finish work on time, measure performance and accomplish great results”.

 Twoodo use conversations to manage projects, offering an all-in-1 solution (discuss, organize, execute), clearer communication (no more emails!) and self-organized messaging (organize as you type).

 Work section offers intuitive and easy to use project management & time planning, and advertises over 12,000 teams currently using the tool.

 Write says they are project management software your business needs, with the insights you love & the security you require.

 They pitch themselves as project management software specifically for the creative industry.
 Get updates, an overview of outstanding project tasks, and organize team member availability.